MIDDLE KINGS · good between 1,800 and 900 cfs at Rogers Crossing

 the April call — by June there was nothing left to call).
 "River did" = under 1,800 and staying

-out of the math.
+but left out of the error stats.

 Wrapped for 2026 — the first 2027 call lands ~April 1